 The S10 has features comparable to higher priced machines.
 It’s ample 5.5” x 5.5” embroidery field size means you can work on large designs without the need to re-hoop often.
 It also has a 2” x 2” field for working on smaller designs.
 The size is big enough to let you work on almost any project you get.

 The 55 pre-loaded embroidery designs mean you will be making awesome gifts for your children or grandchildren within minutes of getting this machine.
-And if you need more designs, this machine comes with a software that has over 2,800 ready-made designs to choose from.
+And if you need extra designs, this machine comes with software that has over 2,800 ready-made designs to choose from.
 The software also has over 100 pre-made designs that you can edit to meet your specific needs.
-You can also make your own designs from scratch with this software.
+You can even make your own designs from scratch with the software.
 And when you are ready to use a design, it’s just a simple matter of saving it onto a USB stick and then transferring it to the machine via its USB port.

 You also have a choice of three different fonts for lettering.
 And yes you have the ability to adjust the font size to suit your needs.
 Add beautiful borders to your projects with the 18 pre-loaded border designs.

 And it comes with features such as automatic threading, presser foot pressure sensor, and automatic thread cutter.
-The drop-in bobbin system makes it easy to insert the bobbin and the transparent cover means you can easily see when you are about to run out of thread.
+The drop-in bobbin system makes it easy to insert the bobbin, and the transparent cover means you can easily see when you are about to run out of bobbin thread.

 I mentioned the Brother SE400 as one of the best sewing machines in my sewing machines review.
-Well, it turns out it is an awesome embroidery machine as well.
+Well, it turns out it is an excellent embroidery machine as well.

 Brother believes so much in the quality of this product that they are offering a 25-years limited warranty and lifetime phone support.